baumgach/baumgach.github.io/_pages/jobs.md

 We currently have the following three openings in our group:

-## Doctoral-Position (m/f/d, E13 TV-L; 65%) in Robust Machine Learning for Medical Image Analysis
+## PhD student (m/f/d, E13 TV-L; 65%) in Robust Machine Learning for Medical Image Analysis
 to be filled as soon as possible.

 **Project description**